Vietnam.vn - Nền tảng quảng bá Việt Nam

 * China is deeply concerned about the dam destruction in Ukraine, worrying that the incident will "affect human life, the economy and ecology".

-The UN described it as “another devastating humanitarian, economic and ecological consequence” of the conflict, with at least 16,000 people displaced – putting the supply of clean and safe water at risk for thousands more.
+The UN described it as “another devastating humanitarian, economic and ecological consequence” of the conflict, with at least 16,000 people displaced – with the supply of clean and safe water at risk for thousands more.
 (AFP)

-* Ukraine may have to adjust its counterattack plan: On June 6, Ukrainian sources said that a meeting was held in Kiev to discuss changing the form of the counterattack due to new developments from the Kakhovka reservoir dam explosion.
+* Ukraine may have to adjust its counterattack plan: On June 6, Ukrainian sources said that a meeting was held in Kiev to discuss changing the form of counterattack due to new developments from the Kakhovka reservoir dam explosion.

 To capture the plant, the VSU would conduct an amphibious operation and cross the Dnieper River, including underwater using diving equipment, however the rapidly drying Kakhovka Reservoir made such an operation impossible.

-The Ukrainian leader said he had spoken with Ukraine's top military commanders and that the country's army was at its highest state of combat readiness.
+The Ukrainian leader said he had spoken with Ukraine's top military commanders and the country's army was at its highest state of combat readiness.
 (AFP)

 The conference issued a joint statement affirming: "Ukraine's independence and territorial integrity is the only path to peace."

-The B9 heads of state all stressed "firm support for Ukraine's independence, sovereignty and territorial integrity within internationally recognized borders", considering it "the only way to restore peace and rules-based order in Europe", and demanded "unconditional withdrawal of Russian troops".
+The B9 heads of state all stressed "firm support for Ukraine's independence, sovereignty and territorial integrity within internationally recognized borders", considering "it the only way to restore peace and rules-based order in Europe", and demanded "unconditional withdrawal of Russian troops".
 (The Budapest Times)

-Kakhovka Dam Break: Floodwaters in Nova Kakhovka recede, number of missing revealed |
+Kakhovka Dam Break: Floodwaters in Nova Kakhovka recede, number of missing revealed

 Europe